robertsdotpm/p2pd/docs/source/how.rst

 **1. Direct Connect**

-If a peer has successfully port forwarded their main server then a regular TCP connection can be openned.
+If a peer has successfully port forwarded their main server then a regular TCP connection can be opened.
 There is nothing special about this.

 **2. Reverse Connect**